Skip to main contentEnter

 The bottom line: After years of planning and six weeks of installation, Wanderers have secured a lighting upgrade that promises to reduce costs, future-proof the club's facilities and light up the Doucy for years to come.

-It cost us ~£119 to produce this article
+It cost us ~£119 to cover this story

 News